Vietnam work permit for foreigners: Step-by-step guide

 >> For management positions, review our specific guides for work permit for directors and work permit for managers that outline the unique requirements for these roles.

 Step 1.
-Post a job vacancy for Vietnamese workers
+Post Vietnamese recruitment announcement

-• The local Employment Service Center’s website
+• Employment Department website (moha.gov.vn)

 • Job description